 The Company classifies its financial assets into the following categories: (i) financial assets 'at fair value through profit or loss' (FVTPL), (ii) held-to-maturity (HTM), (iii) loans and receivables and (iv) available-for-sale (AFS).
 The classification depends on the purpose for which the investments were acquired.
-Management determines the classification of its investments at initial recognition and, in the case of assets classified as held-to-maturity, re-evaluates this designation at the end of each reporting period.
+Management determines the classification of its i) Financial assets at fair value through profit or loss investments at initial recognition and, in the case of assets classified as held-to-maturity, re-evaluates this designation at the end of each reporting period.